Introduction

 - Be Respectful and Mindful: Communicate with empathy and avoid spamming or pressuring someone.

-- Clarify Misunderstandings Early: If you notice tension in chats, try resolving it through a calm conversation.
+- Clarify Misunderstandings Early: If you notice misunderstandings in chats, try resolving it through a calm conversation.

 - Use Privacy Settings Wisely: You can also adjust your own privacy settings to control who contacts you, instead of blocking.